 When projects run smoothly, you gain labor that would have otherwise been wasted.
 Eliminating downtime means that you can send your crews where they’re needed, and do more in less time.
 According to Rory Hall, Grade Tech’s operations manager, they effectively went from having four crews to four-and-a-half.
 All without hiring a soul.

 As a result, Grade Tech earned $1.5 million in additional revenue in just over a year of using Propeller.

-What could increased efficiency mean for your business?
+What could a good drone program ROI mean for increased efficiency in your business?

 Drones can’t solve every problem on a work site, but they enable huge strides that compound over time.
 They’re also more accurate, affordable, and easy to use now than ever before.

 So the real question is: can you afford not to use them?

 Find out the ROI potential for a drone program on your sites.
 Calculate your savings now.